grafana/grafana-operator/documentation/deploy_grafana.md

 * *--grafana-plugins-init-container-tag*: overrides the Grafana Plugins Init Container tag, defaults to `0.0.2`.
 * *--scan-all*: watch for dashboards in all namespaces.
 This requires the the operator service account to have cluster wide permissions to `get`, `list`, `update` and `watch` dashboards.
 See `deploy/cluster_roles`.
 * *--pod-label-value*: override the value of the `app` label that gets attached to pods and other resources.
+* *--namespaces*: watch for dashboards in a list of namespaces.
+Mutually exclusive with `--scan-all`.

 See `deploy/operator.yaml` for an example.